-Of course, the most well-known illness associated with elevated blood sugar levels is diabetes.
-Research shows that berberine lowers fasting blood sugar and the blood sugar marker hemoglobin A1C.
-(5) According to a 2012 meta-analysis of 14 different studies featuring more than 1,000 people, berberine was able to help with glycemic control as much as the standard diabetes medications metformin, glipizide, and rosiglitazone.
+One of the most well-known conditions associated with elevated blood sugar levels is diabetes.
+Research has demonstrated that berberine may lower fasting blood sugar and the blood sugar marker hemoglobin A1C.
+(20) According to a 2012 meta-analysis of 14 different studies featuring more than 1,000 people, berberine was able to help with glycemic control as much as the standard diabetes medications metformin, glipizide, and rosiglitazone.
 Furthermore, it had an additional improvement on cholesterols.
 And when berberine was examined in co-interventions alongside these medications, an additive effect was noted.
 Finally, unlike these medications, berberine was noted to have no serious adverse effects reported.
 (5)

-There is some research showing that berberine can lower blood pressure via vasodilation and relaxing smooth muscle cells within the vessel walls.
-(7) Berberine works similar to calcium channel blockers by reducing the pressure in the arteries and high blood pressure.
+There is some research demonstrating that berberine may lower blood pressure via vasodilation and relaxing smooth muscle cells within blood vessel walls.
+Berberine may work similar to calcium channel blocker medications by reducing vascular hardening and in the arteries and high blood pressure.
 (1)

 High cholesterol is considered an independent risk factor for heart disease.
-Berberine helps lower cholesterol by clearing LDL cholesterol in the liver as it upregulates LDL-receptor expression.
-(8) A 2013 meta-analysis of randomized controlled trials also showed that berberine was safe and effective at lowering LDL cholesterol, triglycerides, and total cholesterol, as well as raising HDL cholesterol.
-(9)
+Berberine may help lower cholesterol by clearing low-density lipoprotein (LDL) in the liver as it upregulates LDL-receptor expression.
+(16) A 2013 meta-analysis of randomized controlled trials demonstrated that berberine was safe and effective at lowering LDL, triglycerides, total cholesterol, and raising high-density lipoprotein (HDL).
+(6)

-Berberine also has anti-fungal properties, specifically against the yeast candida.
-A 2016 in vitro study showed that berberine was effective at killing fluconazole-resistant strains of candida.
-(10) Research shows that berberine kills yeast by attacking the cell membrane.
-(11)
+Berberine may have antifungal properties, specifically against the yeast Candida.
+A 2016 in vitro study demonstrated that berberine was effective at killing fluconazole-resistant strains of candida.
+(3) Research shows that berberine kills yeast by attacking the cell membrane.
+(21)

 When cysts develop on the ovaries, a hormonal condition known as polycystic ovary syndrome (PCOS) can develop.
-This condition is characterized by a hormone imbalance that causes women to skip menstrual periods and have difficulty getting pregnant.
+This condition is characterized by a hormone imbalance that may cause women to skip menstrual periods and have difficulty getting pregnant.
 Women and individuals with ovaries who have this condition can often have glycemic control issues.
 A 2015 study involving Chinese women with PCOS demonstrated that berberine alone was effective at improving the menstrual pattern and ovulation rate of the women, perhaps partially by improving insulin resistance.
 (12)

-Small intestinal bacterial overgrowth (SIBO) is becoming more common in clinical practice.
-Presently, in some cases, oral antibiotics are used to treat this condition.
+Small intestinal bacterial overgrowth (SIBO) is becoming more common in clinical practice and in some cases, oral antibiotics are used to treat this condition.
 According to a 2014 study featuring 104 patients diagnosed with SIBO, berberine was just as effective as the antibiotic Rifaximin at providing a negative SIBO test result using the lactulose breath testing diagnosis tool.
 (2)

-Given berberine’s positive effect on metabolic syndrome, it’s not surprising that it can also help with weight loss.
-A 2012 study that featured patients diagnosed with metabolic syndrome showed that three months of treatment with berberine resulted in decreased body mass index (BMI) and leptin levels (hormone that helps regulate satiety), demonstrating that it can improve insulin sensitivity and inhibit fat storage.
-(14)
+Given berberine’s positive effect on metabolic syndrome, it’s not surprising that it may also support weight loss.
+A 2012 study that featured patients diagnosed with metabolic syndrome showed that three months of treatment with berberine resulted in a decreased body mass index (BMI) and leptin levels (hormone that helps regulate satiety), demonstrating that it may improve insulin sensitivity and inhibit fat storage.
+(18)

 The bottom line